 - Windows Server 2012 must be patched to enable TLS which is required for secure communication to the FlashArray.
 If the update cannot be installed, TLS can be manually enabled by modifying the registry.
 See the article, Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows to apply a Windows Update, or follow the article, How to enable TLS 1.2 on clients to manually modify the registry.

-Is Windows PowerShell 6 or 7 work with the Pure Storage Backup SDK?
+Does Windows PowerShell 7 work with the Pure Storage Backup SDK?

-No. The Backup SDK does not support the use of Windows PowerShell 6 or 7.
+Yes, the Backup SDK does support the use of Windows PowerShell 7.

 What use cases does FA SSMS Extension cover?